How to Apply as an Online Student

 Freshman Applicants

 You are considered a freshman applicant if you have or will soon receive a high school diploma or General Education Development diploma and have not been enrolled for 9 or more semester hours (or 12 or more quarter hours) of coursework at a college or university since completing high school.
-OHIO has adopted a test-optional pathway for admission to the Athens campus for freshman applicants.
-As such, you may submit test scores (ACT or SAT) if interested in having them considered.
+OHIO Online™ applicants are not required to submit standardized test scores; however, you may submit test scores (ACT or SAT) if interested in having them considered.

 Criteria for More Selective Programs